 Getting emotional over the littlest thing

 This is a lifelong battle.
-It’s not that you never feel happy within yourself, it’s just that you are always striving for more, always wanting / hoping for better so you hardly actually manage to feel happy and content with yourself and that is not a nice feeling.
+It’s not that you never feel happy within yourself, it’s just that you are always striving for more, always wanting/hoping better so you hardly actually manage to feel happy and content with yourself and that is not a nice feeling.

 Mind always running overboard

-It can be midnight, and I can feel absolutely exhausted but if I remember something that I didn’t do all that well, or something I could have done better, there’s no chance of sleep for a while.
-It’s the worst thing because it can literally be remembering something that happened 10 years ago, but the regret / shame / stupid feeling is still as strong and is still enough to keep a perfectionist awake.
+It can be midnight, and I can feel absolutely exhausted but if I remember something that I didn’t do all that well or something I could have done better, there’s no chance of sleep for a while.
+It’s the worst thing because it can literally be remembering something that happened 10 years ago, but the regret/shame and stupid feeling is still as strong and is still enough to keep a perfectionist awake.

 Never feeling like a job is done & that you can relax

 It’s the feeling of “OK, that’s one thing done, now on to the 100 other things”.
 Its the feeling of never being satisfied, never allowing adequate time to relax and unwind.
-This effects me the most when it comes to being anxious as there has been many times I have really needed to cry out but it’s just not happening for a perfectionist!
-It’s sad, but with me nobody can know of something being wrong and if they do know, they can’t know the full extent of it.
+This effects me the most when it comes to being anxious as there have been many times I have really needed to cry out but it’s just not happening for a perfectionist.
+It’s sad, but with me, nobody can know of something being wrong and if they do know, they can’t know the full extent of it.

 “I’ll just do it myself”